Bank Hapoalim: 2018-2022

 Bank Hapoalim reached an agreement that canceled the labor dispute called by the Histadrut labour federation in December.
 The January 2020 deal, according to the regulatory filing by the bank in Tel Aviv, suggests to raise worker wages by an average of 3.7% from 2018 to 2022, bank employees will also get a one-time grant of 210 million shekels ($60.6 million), whereas the bank also plans to reduce its workforce by over 900 jobs through an early retirement plan.

 2023-present

 In 2023, Bank Hapoalim, along with other leading banks in Israel, faced criticism from the Governor of the Bank of Israel, Professor Amir Yaron, for generating significant profits while providing insufficient service to clients.
 The bank reported record-breaking financial performance, with net profits amounting to billions of shekels.
 At the same time, customers expressed dissatisfaction with low interest rates on deposits, which did not align with the rising interest rates on loans.
 This sparked a broad public debate over the fairness of banking policies amid the increasing cost of living in the country.

+In January 2026, Bank Hapoalim announced that it had raised $2 billion through a private bond sale to international institutional investors, with demand reportedly reaching approximately $7 billion, marking one of the largest overseas bond issuances by an Israeli bank and reflecting strong investor interest in its financial performance.